 Harvey-Smith is a prolific speaker and presenter on science, technology and space.

-Lisa is a presenter on the popular ABC television show ABC Stargazing Live.
+Harvey-Smith is a presenter on the popular ABC television show ABC Stargazing Live.
 She has appeared as a guest on numerous shows including BBC Stargazing Live, Brian Cox: Life Of A Universe and Todd Sampson's Life on the Line.
 She is a regular fielding science questions on radio phone-in shows including science hour with Dr. Karl on ABC Triple J and BBC Radio 5 Live.
-She is a prolific and talented speaker and has spoken at countless major conferences and events including the National Press Club address, TEDx Melbourne, Expo2020 Dubai, SXSW in Austin, Texas, the World Science Festival in Brisbane and the Sydney Science Festival.
-She recently hosted the Prime Minister's Prizes for Science at Australian Parliament House and the Uluru astronomy weekend at Ayers Rock Resort.
+She is a prolific and talented speaker and has given keynotes at countless major conferences and events including the National Press Club address, TEDx Melbourne, Expo2020 Dubai, SXSW in Austin, Texas, the World Science Festival in Brisbane and the Sydney Science Festival.
+She recently hosted the Prime Minister's Prizes for Science at Australian Parliament House.

 Lisa has published six popular science books; When Galaxies Collide and The Secret Life of Stars for adults, and children's books Under the Stars (winner of the Singapore Book Awards Best Education Title 2021), Universal Guide to the Night Sky, Little Book, BIG Universe and Aliens and Other Worlds.
 She was also a contributing author to Patrick Moore's Yearbook of Astronomy 2016 and wrote the foreword for The Best Australian Science Writing 2019.